2015 Memphis Tigers baseball team

-The 2015 Memphis Tigers baseball team represents the University of Memphis during the 2015 NCAA Division I baseball season.
-The Tigers play their home games at FedExPark as a member of the American Athletic Conference.
-They are led by head coach Daron Schoenrock, in his tenth season at Memphis.
+The 2015 Memphis Tigers baseball team represented the University of Memphis during the 2015 NCAA Division I baseball season.
+The Tigers played their home games at FedExPark as a member of the American Athletic Conference.
+They were led by head coach Daron Schoenrock, in his tenth season at Memphis.

 Previous season

 In 2014, the Tigers finished the season 8th in the American Athletic Conference with a record of 30–29, 8–16 in conference play.
 They qualified for the 2014 American Athletic Conference baseball tournament, but failed to qualify for the 2014 NCAA Division I baseball tournament.